myrrkel/odoo_one/README.md

-# odoo_one
+# Odoo One

-Odoo on your PC with Docker
+The easiest way to start Odoo on your own PC.